The Van Meter/Hite Grants

 Source: ERSI, ArcGIS Online

-After he became goveror of Virginia in 1710, Alexander Spotswood became anxious to establish settlement west of the Blue Ridge of people who would be loyal to the colonial government at Williamsburg.
+After he became governor of Virginia in 1710, Alexander Spotswood became anxious to establish settlement west of the Blue Ridge of people who would be loyal to the colonial government at Williamsburg.
 His replacement, Governor Gooch, shared the same concern.

 They feared the French would establish alliances with Native Americans who lived in the Ohio River watershed and block westward expansion of the English.
 They also viewed the gaps in the Blue Ridge as potential invasion routes of French soldiers working with raiders from the Shawnee, Delaware, or other Native American tribes.

 In the 1730's, English settlement was just beginning to occupy the Piedmont west of the Fall Line.
-Governor Gooch was not willing to wait several decades for the population growth that would lead to settlement in the valleys west of the mountains.
+Governor Gooch was not willing to wait several decades for the natural population growth that would lead to English settlement in the valleys west of the mountains.
 He chose to recruit non-English immigrants, and targeted religious and economic refugees who had migrated from Germany, Scotland, and Ireland into Pennsylvania.

-In addition, he might sell large blocks of land to speculators and repeat the settlement pattern of the 1720's in the Piedmont, between the Fall Line and the Blue Ridge.
+In addition, Lord Fairfax might sell large blocks of land to speculators and repeat the slow settlement pattern of the 1720's in the Piedmont, between the Fall Line and the Blue Ridge.
 Speculators, especially members of the gentry on the Council, acquired large grants and then held onto that land.
 Creating a plantation economy in the Piedmont based on slave-raised tobacco maximized the profits of the gentry - but delayed settlement by large numbers of white, Protestant, loyal-to-England settlers for a decade or more.

-The Van Meter brothers had been born in New York, then moved to Pennslvania.
+The Van Meter brothers had been born in New York, then moved to Pennsylvania.
 They took advantage of Governor Gooch's enthusiasm for settling the area west of the Blue Ridge as a buffer zone for protection against raids by Native Americans and the French moving down the Ohio River Valley.
 There were vast tracts of unsettled land east of the Blue Ridge and little demand for that land.

 John Van Meter might have been exposed to the Virginia backcountry as early as 1725, while accompanying some Delaware raiders on an expedition against the Catawba in the Piedmont of North Carolina.3